 I’d highly recommend it, but it has to be FloatHub UK – outstanding!

-Go to my Instagram page @ArthritisFoodie to enter the competition.
-FloatHub UK are kindly giving away two floating experiences, one for you and a friend – all you have to do is comment on this post with the friend that you’d take with you, like this post, and follow @floathubuk & @arthritisfoodie.
-Winners will be announced (xxxx).
+Go to my Instagram page @ArthritisFoodie to enter the competition launching in January 2020.
+FloatHub UK will kindly be giving away two floating experiences, one for you and a friend – all you have to do is comment on the post with the friend that you’d take with you, like the post, and follow @floathubuk & @arthritisfoodie.

 How much does it cost to do a

-a month with this.
-If you aren’t a member, a single float is £60.
+If you aren’t a member, a single float is £55.

 What’s included in the